xizon/shadower/readme.txt

 ****** Changelog ******

+= 2.0 =

+December 28, 2016

+* Optimized for shortcodes.
+* Optimized for slideshow.
+* Improved the running speed.
+* WordPress 4.7 compatible.

 = 1.5 =

 October 17, 2016

-* Optimized for tablet display
+* Optimized for tablet display.